 - 7.7.1 Policy DM13 of the Development Management Policies document requires development to make provision for parking in accordance with the parking standards set out at Appendix 5 of the Development Management Policies document. - 7.7.2 The application dwelling is currently a three bedroom dwelling; there is currently hardstanding to the frontage with space for one vehicle.
 It is noted that there is currently a shortfall of one parking space, given the existing parking provision onsite.
-It is noted that the proposal would result in a four bedroom dwelling.
-Appendix 5 of the Development Management Policies document sets out that a dwelling with four or more bedrooms should provide 3 onsite parking spaces. - 7.7.3 The proposed block plan indicates alterations to the frontage to provide an additional parking space.
-Whilst alterations to the frontage are proposed and the onsite parking provision would increase the number of parking spaces available onsite from one space to two spaces, the number of bedrooms onsite would also be increased from three bedrooms to four bedrooms thus the parking provision required onsite would increase from two spaces to three spaces. - 7.7.4 It is acknowledged that whilst an additional space would be provided, the proposal would continue to result in a shortfall of one parking space however, given the location of the application site, that there are public transport links and on street parking is available, it is not considered that the proposed development would cause significant harm to highway safety, and therefore the proposed development would not cause demonstrable harm as to justify refusal.
+It is noted that the proposal would result in a five bedroom dwelling.
+Appendix 5 of the Development Management Policies document sets out that a dwelling with four or more bedrooms should provide 3 onsite parking spaces. - 7.7.3 The proposed block plan indicates alterations to the frontage to provide two additional parking spaces, increasing the onsite parking provision from one space to three spaces.
+The number of bedrooms onsite would also be increased from three bedrooms to five bedrooms thus the parking provision required onsite would increase from two spaces to three spaces. - 7.7.4 It is acknowledged that concerns have been raised in relation to the accessibility of the parking spaces.
+Notwithstanding this, the parking area of the frontage would have a width of 8.4m and a depth of 4.9m and the existing retaining wall to the frontage would be relocated around the entrance and parking spaces.
+Given the relocation of the wall, it is considered that it would be possible to access the three spaces via the existing dropped kerb and as such, the proposal is considered to be acceptable in this regard.